 From Pets to Livestock, Veterinarians Keep Animals Safe

 CAHI recognizes the important role animals play in our lives, both as companions and in the production of protein.
-In particular, the companionship offered by pets will be crucial to mitigating the negative effects of potentially prolonged government mandated social distancing measures especially for Canada’s older, more vulnerable populations.
+In particular, the companionship offered by pets is crucial to mitigating the negative effects of potentially prolonged government mandated social distancing measures especially for Canada’s older, more vulnerable populations.
 According to the World Small Animal Veterinary Association, there currently is limited evidence that companion animals can be infected with COVID-19.
 The risk of transmission of the virus from pets to humans is negligible compared to the risk of transmission through direct human contact.
 The World Health Organization and the U.S. Centers for Disease Control and Prevention (CDC) also state there is limited evidence to suggest that pets or livestock might be a source of COVID-19 infection at this time.

 According to the Government of Canada, as a precautionary measure if you have COVID-19 symptoms or are self-isolating due to contact with a COVID-19 case, you should follow similar recommendations around animals, as you would around people:

-- avoid close contact with animals during your illness
+- avoid close contact with animals

 - if possible, have another member of your household care for your animals